FrancoLiberali/stori_challenge/README.md

 ## Emails

-Sending of emails is done using [Mailgun](https://www.mailgun.com/).
+Sending of emails is done using [Mailjet](https://www.mailjet.com/).

 Some considerations:

 1. To run the programme locally, it is necessary to have the API Key to send mails.
-To avoid creating an account you can use the api key `1c7d656666792b166ec2edae59c94c150c-4c955d28-e438d12f` (I only add the api key here to simplify the work of correcting this challenge, obviously in real life the api key would never be shared).
+To avoid creating an account you can use the public api key `0ed12cb0ba8d922820a93ea5242db813` and private api key `0ba6132387f60806f1bf9476eb6e1987` (I only add the api key here to simplify the work of correcting this challenge, obviously in real life the api key would never be shared).
-2. The free version of this service only allows you to send emails to authorised recipients.
-If you use the shared api key you must contact Franco Liberali to be added to this list.
-3. The free version of this service is limited in the amount of emails per month, so the sending of emails may start to fail if a lot of testing is done.
+2. The free version of this service is limited in the amount of emails per month, so the sending of emails may start to fail if a lot of testing is done.
-4. As I am obviously not the owner of the storicard.com domain, the emails are sent from a domain provided by Mailgun.
+3. As I am obviously not the owner of the storicard.com domain, the emails are sent from <franco.liberali@gmail.com>.
 This may result in emails being marked as Spam.
 Please check your spam box when testing.
 In a productive system the domain should be configured to avoid this and phishing.

 In the feature tests, [MailSlurp](https://www.mailslurp.com/) is used for the reception of emails.